k3na7a/jdesjardins/README.md

 Completed : Setup React Project Libraries for main application and Shared React UI Components

-Completed : Setup FontAwesome / Bootstrap and other React Dependencies and initialize them.
+Completed : Setup Bootstrap / Bootstrap Icons and other React Dependencies and initialize them.

 Completed : Created React Hooks for Data Fetching using Axios.